-“I like it because it’s funny,” said Izzy, a sixth-grader.
+“I like it because it’s funny,” a sixth-grader said.
 “The high schoolers are really creative in what they do.”

-Her classmate, Matthew, agreed, “All ages can laugh at it.”
+Her classmate agreed, “All ages can laugh at it.”

 And they have been — for 42 years.

-Although Wiener and one other teacher (this year, Mrs. Tornow) supervise, the whole event which entails about twenty song and dance numbers all connected by one theme, an elaborately painted backdrop, hundreds and hundreds of intermission cookies, a matinee and two full shows, and twenty-five hours worth of practice — is run by six high school students.
-This year, they are Noah Smith, Hannah Tameling, Sarah Molengraft, Olivia DeJong, Luke Mitchell, and myself.
-The whole event takes over 50 hours of preparation for the co-chairs, which includes planning meetings over the summer, practices where we teach lyrics and dance moves to our peers, and a lot of goofing around.
+The whole event which entails about twenty song and dance numbers all connected by one theme, an elaborately painted backdrop is run by high school students.
+It takes over 50 hours of preparation for the co-chairs, which includes planning meetings over the summer, practices, and a lot of goofing around.